pytorch/rfcs/RFC-0036-hardware-accelerators-pytorch.org.md

 * A common test report format - to be defined.
   * A test report to contain: results of tests (PyTorch UT, TorchBench, model runs, additional test suites), tested OSes.
 * Test requirements:
   * Define must pass tests from PyTorch perspective i.e. subset of PyTorch framework UT tests.
+    * The must pass tests shall focus on basic PyTorch infrastructure as compute platforms have various capabilities.
   * Leave other tests as optional so hardware providers can decide what kind of tests are the most relevant for its compute platform.

 ### Extend the “Install PyTorch” section on pytorch.org with new compute platforms